 Minimum grade of "B" (80%) competency required in all Radiology courses and AHS 145.
 Minimum grade of "C" is required in all related courses.

 FAII I

-- Columbia College - Coastal Carolina University
+- Columbia College

+- Coastal Carolina University

+- Medical University of South Carolina

 See SC TRAC or the OCtech website for more information. www.octech.edu/admissions/transfer-from-OCtech